Celtics vs. Nets Player Props Betting Odds

 |3PM

-- The 20.5-point over/under set for Jaylen Brown on Saturday is 4.2 less than his scoring average on the season (24.7).
+- Friday's over/under for Jaylen Brown is 21.5.
+That is 3.2 less than his season average.

-- He has grabbed six rebounds per game, 0.5 higher than his prop bet on Saturday.
+- He averages 0.5 more rebounds than his prop bet Friday of 5.5.

-- His 3.7 made three-pointers average is 1.2 higher than his prop bet on Saturday.
+- His 3.7 made three-pointers average is 1.2 higher than his over/under on Friday.

 Get tickets for any NBA game this season at Ticketmaster!